 Should those fixes not work, it's a great idea to make sure your drivers are up to date.
 Drivers are the operating instructions a manufacturer gives to Windows to tell it how to run a given piece of hardware.
 If you've got an Nvidia graphics card, the Nvidia GeForce Experience program will automatically tell you when to download and update your GPU drivers.
 (AMD has a similar program.)
 Otherwise, you can use Windows Update or Device Manager to update old drivers.

 Should all else fail, you can always just reinstall Windows.
 A clean reinstall is by far the most time-consuming option, but it'll wipe out all but the most pernicious of PC problems.
 This Lifehacker article explains how to reinstall Windows without losing all your tweaks, but a completely fresh install is recommended if you think your PC's slowness could be due to an infection.

 In the end, a MacBook isn't inherently better or longer lasting than a comparably configured Windows machine.
 It's just that the Apple and Microsoft ecosystems are vastly different, and that results in a different end user experience.
 Tighter controls over how Macs are built means your laptop is less likely to get bogged down by missing or conflicting updates, but you pay a hefty price for that luxury.
-Even the best Windows laptops require constant vigilance, but my souped-up gaming rig with its Frankenstein parts can run circles around your Mac — so there.
+Even the best Windows laptops require constant vigilance, but my souped-up gaming laptop with its Frankenstein parts can run circles around your Mac — so there.